solana-labs/solana/docs/src/validator/best-practices/operations.md

 ## Regularly Check Account Balances

 It is important that you do not accidentally run out of funds in your identity account, as your node will stop voting.
-However, this account is somewhat vulnerable because the keypair for the account must be stored on your validator to run the `solana-validator` software.
+It is also important to note that this account keypair is the most vulnerable of the three keypairs in a vote account because the keypair for the identity account is stored on your validator when running the `solana-validator` software.
 How much SOL you should store there is up to you.
-As a best practice, make sure to check the account regularly and refill it as needed.
+As a best practice, make sure to check the account regularly and refill or deduct from it as needed.
 To check the account balance do:

 ```
 solana balance validator-keypair.json